sounak98/musicmap/specs/mechanics_part-iib.md

 >    → Add a multiplier reward for voting reject below 0.

 **Plus versus Minus**
-It is also not rewarding to vote reject for a song with lots of positive votes ((or vice versa)), unless it will tip over to the other side of the scale, which is unlikely to happen.
+It is not rewarding to vote reject for a song that has lots of positive votes ((or vice versa)), unless it will tip over to the other side of the scale, which is unlikely to happen.
 How to incentivize users to vote, even when it’s a high positive value?
 >    → Rejection counter starts working immediately, not after it’s negative
     All the reject votes that come after your reject vote will count towards your score Therefore the higher the positive score, the more potential gain when rejecting

 **King of Nothing**
-With a credit system per genre and perm···issions only granted for the top within a genre, it incentivizes the community to make lots of genres, keep genre community small, and thus to increase their chances to unlock achievements.
+With a credit system per genre and permissions only granted for the top users within a genre, the community is being incentivized to make lots of genres and keep genre community small.
+Thus increasing their individual chances to unlock achievements.
 Making very small niche genres with a small community, quickly enables to be at the top, flooding the ecosystem with useless registries instead of establishing the perfect genre equilibrium.
 >    → Set a minimum threshold in credit points before achievements get unlocked (e.g. 1000 points).
 This will make it almost impossible with niche lists to reap the rewards.
 Users are incentivized to make sure the registries will hold plenty of songs to gain lots of points but also with a good schelling point if they want to take full advantage of early mover advantage.
     Also registries that don’t have a total score of at least X, will not be pushed to the map.